GSK discloses payments to Australian healthcare professionals in 2015

-In 2014, GSK Australia made payments totalling $3,466,951 to healthcare professionals (HCPs) and health-related organisations (HCOs) for grants, sponsorships and consultancy fees related to chairing and speaking at meetings, assistance with training and participation in advisory boards.
+In 2015, GSK Australia made payments totalling $3.6 million to healthcare professionals (HCPs) and health-related organisations (HCOs) for grants, sponsorships and consultancy fees related to chairing and speaking at meetings, assistance with training and participation in advisory boards.

 This aggregate number is broken into the following categories:

-- $2,158,488 to individual healthcare professionals to attend international congresses and local education meetings (includes registration fees, accommodation and travel).
+- $2,311,556 to individual healthcare professionals to attend international congresses and local education meetings (includes registration fees, hospitality-provided, accommodation and travel).
 This category also includes sponsorships to HCOs where GSK receives a benefit in return such as a stand at a conference or a speaking slot at a symposium.

 This figure covers both the Pharmaceutical and Consumer Healthcare businesses in Australia however does not include payments to consultants in relation to research and development work, including clinical trials.

 GSK ensures that any payment made to HCPs is reasonable, within market rates and reflects the time they spend speaking and advising.
 Hospitality provided to healthcare professionals while attending GSK-led educational meetings is in line with Medicines Australia guidelines.

 In comparison to last year, the support to healthcare professionals and organisations has increased slightly.
 GSK launched a number of new medicines at the end of 2014 and invested in training in 2015 to ensure healthcare professionals have accurate information about the new medicines and the patients who would benefit.

 GSK has an important role to play in supporting education for healthcare professionals and in providing accurate information about its medicines to help doctors make the best treatment decision for their patients, such as sharing new clinical data, details of label changes or safety updates.